without Internet Explorer,

 Most members of the Metal Archives are about two decades removed from the sixties - twenty years of proposed retrospect that, in the eyes of metal’s hardened beast, only sporadically enjoy reconsideration.
 A time of bell bottoms, drug culture, and 15" color TVs, so what does this epoch offer a musical style that barely existed even in the seventies, right up to its far-off cusp of the '80s?
 Punk never fails to realize its ‘60s roots, embracing even the most minuscule and transitional of influence like victory, bruised chin held high, from The Who and The Kinks to Les Goths, Deviants, The Ugly Ducklings, The Breakers, Richard & The Young Lions, and many more that strafed the bottom layer of radar.
-It truly amazes me sometimes that metal apparently doesn’t want anything to do with the decade that sprouted the universe’s most celebrated concert, fired the first shot in a revolution of sexuality, and saw us take the Moon as our own.
+Sometimes it truly amazes me that metal apparently doesn’t want anything to do with the decade that sprouted the universe’s most celebrated concert, fired the first shots in the revolution of sexuality, and saw us take the Moon as our own.

 Commonly a victim of youthful repression nowadays, the ‘60s was a significant one-way, multi-dimensional cycle in music’s lifetime.
-Music’s lifetime…one-way in its surge forward that often looks back over forty five years yet has never returned and multi-dimensional in its groundbreaking musical contraption that stumbled bravely across rock’s primary colors of beat, r&b, psychedelia, and progressivism.
+Music’s lifetime - one-way in its surge forward that often looks back over forty five years yet has never returned and multi-dimensional in its groundbreaking musical contraption that stumbled bravely across rock’s primary colors of beat, r&b, psychedelia, and progressivism.

-Oh, and early ‘80s metal isn’t winning any awards with its lyrical gravity either.
+Oh, and early ‘80s metal isn’t winning any awards with its lyrical gravity, either.

 Despite some recollections, with the dreamily plush “One More Rainy Day” and up-grooved “Love Help Me” the only full-blown original pop tunes on the disk, Shades Of… isn’t the sugar snack it’s sometimes regarded as.
 But even these songs are well constructed if not mainstream-ly so, sounding like any one of the hundred or so songs populating a Nuggets box set.

 For what this album is, it’s quite good.
-For what this album isn’t, well, what can you expect from five guys that, prior to this, had only been playing with each other as a whole for about five months, rushed by two London businessmen to record not only a debut single, but a debut full-lengther (that would peak at #24 in the US, mind you).
-Only briefly with keyboard-urged zaniness does Shades Of… scrape itself on hard rock, let alone metal, but the brain stem for it all is here, and I don’t mind looking upon this era as not only a metal victory, but in gracious, magical retrospect that I can only consume within the confines of stories told by those who were there.
+For what this album isn’t...well, what can you expect from five guys that, prior to this, had only been playing with each other as a whole for about five months, rushed by two London businessmen to record not only a debut single, but a debut full-lengther (that would peak at #24 in the US, mind you).
+Only briefly with keyboard-urged zaniness does Shades Of… scrape itself on hard rock let alone metal, but the brain stem for it all is here, and I don’t mind looking upon this era as not only a metal victory, but in magical retrospect that I can only consume within the confines of stories told by those who were there.

 Early heavy metal albums are awesome!
 When I mean early, I'm talking about a couple of choice psychedelic rock records by that precede 1970; the year the Black Sabbath and In Rock albums came out to kick off true heavy metal.
 Of course the band that authored the latter album is the same one who did the one of topic for this review so it stands to reason that it can be one of the very few to be deemed a "retro-active" heavy metal albums.